SC-Develop/SCD-ImgServer/README.md

 Furthermore, embedding the SCDImgClient class into your application will be possible to communicate  with the image server for upload/download and file deletion, without having to worry about details of client implementation: easy, fast and reliable.

+## What you can do with Image Server

+SCD Image Server is  moreover distributed with a simple client application which demonstrate how to use SCD Image Client Class, and his functionalities.

+With SCD Image Client you can:

+- send (upload) a file to server specifiying where the server must save the received file.
+- send (upload) a files folder to server specifiying where the server must save the received files folder
+- request to server (download) a specific file, and download it
+- request to server to delete a file from server file system

 ## How to compile and run Image Server

 ## How to complie and run Img Client application utility